MicrosoftDocs/azure-docs/articles/stream-analytics/stream-analytics-real-time-fraud-detection.md

 1. In the Azure portal, click **Create a resource** > **Internet of Things** > **Stream Analytics job**.

-2. Name the job `sa_frauddetection_job_demo`, specify a subscription, resource group, and location.
+2. Name the job `asa_frauddetection_job_demo`, specify a subscription, resource group, and location.

     It's a good idea to place the job and the event hub in the same region for best performance and so that you don't pay to transfer data between regions.